Alfredo Vásquez Acevedo Institute

-The known by its acronym IAVA, is a public high school in Montevideo, Uruguay.
+The Instituto Alfredo Vásquez Acevedo (IAVA; Alfredo Vásquez Acevedo Institute) is a public high school in Montevideo, Uruguay.
 Identified as Liceo No. 35 of Montevideo, it was named in honor of the jurist and politician Alfredo Vásquez Acevedo.

 Housed in an art nouveau style building built in 1911 by the architect Alfredo Jones Brown, the institute has educated a wide range of notable alumni, including presidents and vice presidents.